wangshining681/SeCap-AGPReID/README.md

 ### LAGPeR

 We constructed the LAGPeR dataset, a large-scale AGPReID benchmark, by collecting multi-scenario surveillance data across seven distinct real-world environments.
-The dataset is publicly accessible for research purposes at [here]().
+(We sincerely apologize that, due to copyright and privacy protection regulations, the LAGPeR dataset is currently undergoing systematic collation and revision.
+The usage license will be opened subsequently upon completion of compliance reviews.)

 <img src=".\assets\scene.png"  />